dhoman/homan-io/src/site/posts/interviews.md

 This is going to be quick, but essentially if there is anything you are worried about but don't know you'd want to find that out being leaving the interview.
 Some places are just not a good place to be and you're doing yourself a huge favor finding that out before it's too late and you switched jobs.

 There is a tact to it though, you can't simply ask "Is this a good place to work?"
-As they will say no, relatively quickly and you've also casted doubt as yourself as a candidate in their eyes.
+As they will say "no" almost instantaneously and you'll also cast doubt as yourself as a candidate in their eyes.
 But you can and should (if concerned) ask them what typical hours are for employees, what the management stuff of your boss will be, or even if they have free coffee or what other office perks are.

-## Programming Questions
+## Programming Questions or Other Troublesome Questions

 Talk it out, even if you don't know the answer explain that you don't know but this is what you think and why you think the answer is that.

-Like the earlier question examples, you do yourself no good if you simple answer "no" or "I don't know"
+Like the earlier question examples, you do yourself no good if you provide a simple answer "no" or "I don't know."

+There is nothing wrong though with starting off with "I don't know" then following it up with giving your best guess as that shows that even if you don't know will give a stab at tackling the problem and shows that you have humility and are honest about your abilities and communication.